 B-503-1: Extension of Time for IPE

-If the IPE cannot be completed within 90 days, the VR counselor must:
+If the VR counselor and customer cannot complete the IPE within 90 days after the date that eligibility is determined, the VR counselor must:

 discuss with the customer the reasons that the development of the IPE will require additional time to complete, and when the IPE is expected to be completed;

-obtain agreement from the customer that the extension of time (EOT) for completing the IPE is necessary.
+obtain agreement from the customer that an extension of time (EOT) for completing the IPE is necessary.

+document in the comments section of the EOT for IPE page in ReHabWorks:

+the reasons that an EOT is required, and

+that the customer is in agreement with the EOT;

+complete the EOT for IPE page in RHW.

 If the VR counselor and the customer cannot reach an agreement of the contents of the IPE within 90 days, the VR counselor must:

 provide the customer with a "Can We Talk" brochure and